Konica Minolta Listed Among 2023 Global 100 Most Sustainable Corporations in the World

-Ramsey, NJ, Jan.
-31, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. today announced its global headquarters, Konica Minolta, Inc. (Konica Minolta) has been listed among the “2023 Global 100 Most Sustainable Corporations in the World” (2023 Global 100).
-The company’s inclusion on this prestigious list marks the sixth time and the fifth year in a row it has been honored, following 2011 and 2019-2022.
+MISSISSAUGA, Ontario, Feb.
+06, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. today announced its global headquarters, Konica Minolta, Inc. (Konica Minolta) has been listed among the “2023 Global 100 Most Sustainable Corporations in the World” (2023 Global 100).
+The company’s inclusion on this prestigious list marks the sixth time and the fifth year in a row it has been honoured, following 2011 and 2019-2022.
 The Global 100 is announced annually by the Canada-based Corporate Knights at the meeting of the World Economic Forum (WEF), known as the Davos Meeting.

 The 2023 Global 100 corporations that excel in sustainability were selected based on a rigorous assessment of more than 6,000 public companies with more than US $1 billion in revenues around the globe based on an evaluation of environmental, social and governance indicators as well as the ability to promote diversity and innovation and the percentage of sales of eco-friendly products.
 Four Japanese companies are on this global list of corporations that excel in sustainability, with Konica Minolta ranking the highest of the four.